-The Securities and Exchange Board of India as per the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 has mandated the inclusion of a "Business Responsibility Report" (BRR) as a part of Company's Annual Report for top 1000 listed entities based on market capitalization (as on March 31 of every financial year) by the stock exchanges.
-As the company is amongst the top 1000 listed entities based on market capitalization as on March 31, 2021, the 'Business Responsibility Report' for the year 2020-21 forms part of the Annual Report.
+The Securities and Exchange Board of India as per the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 has mandated the inclusion of a "Business Responsibility Report" as a part of Company's Annual Report for top 1000 listed entities based on market capitalization (as on March 31 of every financial year) by the stock exchanges.
+As on 31 March 2022, the company is not amongst the top 1000 listed entities based on market capitalization, however the 'Business Responsibility Report' for the year 2021-22 is attached and forms part of the Annual Report.